RStucky3/product-insurance/README.md

 ## Setup

+Run `composer install`

 ### Running

-To make sure everyone can run this project, I am running it with the build in server from PHP.
+To make sure everyone can run this project, I am running it with the build-in server from PHP.
 If you have PHP installed you can run it using the command `php -S localhost:8000`.

 ### Reviewing URIs